Organization / Kitchen Organization

 What is the best Yamazaki Tower kitchen organizer to buy first?

 Buy the organizer that fixes the worst daily friction.
-For most small kitchens, that is either the rolling slim cart for pantry overflow, the adjustable pan-and-lid organizer for a messy deep drawer, or the countertop rack for the dead space beside the stove or sink.
+For most small kitchens, that is either the 5.1-inch slim cart for pantry overflow, the W40 organizer for a messy deep drawer, or the over-the-sink rack for unused vertical space beside the stove or sink.

 Are Yamazaki Tower organizers worth the price?